gits2501/twiz/README.md

-# twiz
+# twiz (work in progress)

 Twitter OAuth wizard.

-Twiz does authentication and/or authorization to Twitter with OAuth 1.0a, has built in `REST` api support and also supports third party STREAM and REST libs.
+Twiz does authentication and/or authorization to Twitter with OAuth 1.0a, has built in `REST` api support and also supports third party `STREAM` and `REST` libs.

 ## Intro
 Many Twitter apis require user authentication (access token) before usage.
 OAuth 1.0a is (essencially a digital signature) process of letting know who (which app) wants to use an api and on which user's behalf.
-More verbose - you tell Twitter who you are, if twitter is ok with you it lets you to ask an user of your website (with twitter account), on authorization page, if he/she agrees that you act on its behalf (like post tweets on user's profile ect ...)
+In other words you tell Twitter who you are, if twitter is ok with you it lets you to ask an user of your website (with twitter account), on authorization page, if he/she agrees that you act on its behalf (like post tweets on user's profile ect ...)

 It happens to be a 3-leg (step) dance, it's implementation could look like this:
 (------------------------- picture 1.0 - implementation example ---------------------)

-As you can see there are 3 actors.
+As you can see there are *3* actors.
 Your web app/site, your server and twitter.
-Twitter apis for authorization and authentication do not use CORS, that is, they do not emit CORS headers.
+Twitter apis for authorization and authentication do not use `CORS`, that is, they do not emit `CORS` headers.
 So we cant send request to twitter directly from browser, but rather proxy them trough a Server, since request sent from server do not have any CORS restrictions applied.
-Your app is identified with CONSUMER_KEY and CONSUMER_SECRET.
-Both of which you get from twitter when you [create new app].
+Your app is identified with `CONSUMER_KEY` and `CONSUMER_SECRET`.
+Both of which you get from twitter when you [create new app](https://apps.twitter.com/).

 On Twitter, user is internally associated with the access token.
  Like user's access token , your app's key and secret are extreamly sensitive information.
 If anyone whould to get your app's key/secret then it can send requests to twitter just like they were sent from your app.
 It can mock you.
 Usually that's not what you want.
-Also, javascript is in plain text form in browser so we should never have our CONSUMER_KEY/SECRET there but on server.
+Also, javascript is in plain text form in browser so we should never have our `CONSUMER_KEY/SECRET` there but on server.
 This is another good reason why we need a server to proxy our requests.

 |Likewise if anyone is to get user's access token, then it may be able to send requests on user's behalf (who may actually never visited an app) and/or authorized such actions for that app.
 Altough, my guess is not in easy and straightforward way.

 1. You ask your server to get you a request token.
 Server prepares and signs your request and sends it to twitter.
-Twitter checks your CONSUMER_KEY and signature (by reproducing it).
+Twitter checks your `CONSUMER_KEY` and signature (by reproducing it).
 If all is ok, it grants (returns) you an unauthorized *request_token*.
 It's function is to be authorized (approved) by user in step 2, so it can be used to get user's *access token* in step 3.

 2. Uppon receiving request token data, user is redirected to twitter to obtain user authorization :
-  * if you are using /oauth/authorize enpoint for redirection, then every time user is redirected there it lands on authorization [(interstitials) page](link).
+  * if you are using /oauth/authorize enpoint for redirection, then every time user is redirected there it lands on authorization [(interstitials) page](https://developer.twitter.com/en/docs/twitter-for-websites/log-in-with-twitter/guides/browser-sign-in-flow.html).
 Even if user previously authorized your app.

-  * if you are using /oauth/authenticate enpoint for redirection, then only first time user is redirected it lands on authorization page.
+  * if you are using `/oauth/authenticate` enpoint for redirection, then only first time user is redirected it lands on authorization page.
 On any subsequent redirection twitter *remembers* first one and user is directed back again to the app.
 No authorization page is showed, the user is not involved directly.
-But historicaly it didn't work for a time, two were actually the same (authorization was just like authorize).
-READ IT HERE
+But historicaly it [didn't work](https://twittercommunity.com/t/twitter-app-permission-not-honored-on-subsequent-oauth-authenticate-calls/94440), like it should, for a time, two were actually the same (authorization was just like authorize).

 3. Since user approved your request token, now it is used to get user's access token.
 Server signs your request and sends it.
 Twitter does things similarly like in first step and grants you an access token which belongs to the user who authorized it in second step.